 Mushrooms have been medicinal in many cultures for thousands of years, making mushroom foraging one of the oldest pastimes enjoyed generation after generation.

 Below we will give an overview of how to identify various types of mushrooms, and we will link to articles that provide deeper analysis.
 But the information we provide is only a starting point.
 NEVER consume any mushroom unless you are absolutely sure of its identity.
 Every year people die after consuming poisonous mushrooms.
 And with some species, just one mushroom is enough to kill you.

 If you are new to mushroom foraging, be sure to run your finds by someone who is experienced in foraging for mushrooms.
 If you are in the US, Canada, or Mexico, the North America Mycological Association (NAMA) has clubs in many cities and towns, and it is likely that there is a club near you.
 Visit their website to learn more.

 And always carry a good field guide when you are looking for mushrooms.
 We are currently recommending Mushrooming Without Fear: The Beginner’s Guide to Collecting Safe and Delicious Mushrooms.

-Mushrooms of the Northeast: A Simple Guide to Common Mushrooms — we live in New England and this is the guidebook that we use.
-Great pictures, and pocket-sized so that we can take it with us on walks.
+Mushrooms of the Northeast: A Simple Guide to Common Mushrooms — we live in New England, and this is the guidebook that we use.
+Great pictures, and pocket-sized, so we can take it with us on walks.

-The Complete Mushroom Hunter: Illustrated Guide to Foraging, Harvesting and Enjoying Wild Mushrooms — This book is too heavy to bring out onto the field, so on its own is not a good mushroom guide.
-But what is great about this book (aside from the awesome photos) is that it gives instructions on preparing and serving the wild mushrooms that you find.
-It’s full of interesting facts, and even has instructions on how to grow wild mushrooms.
+The Complete Mushroom Hunter: Illustrated Guide to Foraging, Harvesting, and Enjoying Wild Mushrooms — This book is too heavy to bring out onto the field, so on its own is not a good mushroom guide.
+But what is great about this book (aside from the awesome photos) is its instructions on preparing and serving the wild mushrooms you find.
+It’s full of interesting facts and even has instructions on how to grow wild mushrooms.